NuGet/NuGet.Client/src/NuGet.Core/NuGet.Packaging/README.md

 # Nuget.Packaging

-NuGet.Packaging is a NuGet client SDK library that provides a set of APIs to interact with `.nupkg` and `.nuspec` files from a stram.
+NuGet.Packaging is a NuGet client SDK library that provides a set of APIs to interact with `.nupkg` and `.nuspec` files from a stream.
 It provides a way for developers to create and read packages and work with the package metadata.

 ## Usage

-> It is strongly recommended that NuGet packages are created using the official NuGet tooling and not using this low-level API.
+> It is strongly recommended that NuGet packages are created using the official NuGet tooling and instead of this low-level API.
 There are a variety of characteristics important for a well-formed package and the latest version of tooling helps incorporate these best practices.

 > For more information about creating NuGet packages, see the overview of the [package creation workflow](https://learn.microsoft.com/nuget/create-packages/overview-and-workflow) and the documentation for official pack tooling (for example, [using the dotnet CLI](https://learn.microsoft.com/nuget/create-packages/creating-a-package-dotnet-cli)).
 ## Examples